 Mass transit companies must bring safety to the forefront to give riders the peace of mind they deserve when riding trains and utilizing metro/subway systems.
 RailEyes offers a wide array of products that can help ease these concerns by promoting safe riding practices, encouraging social distancing, and protecting high-touch surfaces with products like TouchPoint, a 3M certified anti-microbial self-cleaning film covering.

-To promote social distancing, RailEyes products offer the ability to post messaging on escalator steps and risers for riders to ensure that they are maintaining a six-foot separation as recommended by current CDC guidelines.
+To promote social distancing and public transit sanitation, RailEyes products offer the ability to post messaging on escalator steps and risers for riders to ensure that they are maintaining a six-foot separation as recommended by current CDC guidelines.
 Handrails can also be outfitted with messaging reminding riders to “wear a mask” and maintain a “safe social distance”, among others.
 Graphics can also be placed on the floors of train cars and platforms indicating where riders should stand or sit to maintain social distancing.

 TouchPoint, on the other hand, is a multi-use 3M certified wrapper that can be applied to a wide array of high-touch surfaces.
-The product is antimicrobial and self-cleaning and stops the spread of germs and diseases such as COVID-19 by killing pathogens on contact.
+The product is antimicrobial treated and self-cleaning and stops the spread of germs and diseases such as COVID-19 by killing pathogens on contact.
 Trains that see high levels of ridership come with inherent high-touch surfaces such as poles and bars for riders to hold on, seats, turnstiles, ticket machines, and interactive maps.
-Having this wrapper applied not only increases rider comfort that they are not risking contracting the virus, but it also allows mass transit companies to save time on frequent deep-cleaning and disinfecting of train cars and stations, making this a win-win for both companies and riders alike.
+Having this film applied not only increases rider comfort that they are not risking contracting the virus, but it also allows mass transit companies to save time on frequent deep-cleaning and disinfecting of train cars and stations, making this a win-win for both companies and riders alike.
+This comes as a game changer to public transit sanitation standards.